 Prayer in and of itself is powerful.
 When you combine it with Scripture, well, let's just say you should be prepared to see some mighty things happen.

 It is very important to pray for your family and for each family member, because right now our families are under attack.
 Satan is seeking to destroy the family unit, and we are constantly bombarded with the world's views of what a family can look like, so that we can easily lose sight of how God intended our families to be.
 God created our families to be a holy unit, one in which He is priority, in which the husband and wife lovingly live out their God-given roles in marriage, and the children are obedient to their parents.
-Once we get our own families in alignment with God's desired order for families, I think we'll see God do mighty things in our churches, in our nation, and around the world.
+Once we get our own families in alignment with God's desired order for families, all founded on loving one another as Christ loved us, I think we'll see God do mighty things in our churches, in our nation, and around the world.
 But it starts with us, in our own homes and within our own families.

 You can personalize the Scriptures while you pray them with the specific things your family needs in that area.
 You may even want to consider focusing on only one Scripture to pray each day, making it a month long praying Scripture challenge.